 Mr. Margulis-Ohnuma identified the language and brought in a uniquely qualified interpreter and investigator who was sensitive to both language and cultural considerations affecting our client.
-Finding the right language experts in international cases is essential to providing competent representation, even when clients can muddle through in their non-native languages.
+Finding the right language experts in international cases is essential to providing competent representation, even when clients have basic knowledge of their non-native languages.

 Classified evidence handling